CDRT/docs/bios/wmi/wmi_guide.md

 _**Table 2.** ThinkCentre Interface Details_
 </div>

-**Notes**:
- + See Appendix A Sample Visual Basic scripts for configuring BIOS settings for Visual Basic sample scripts.
- + See Appendix B Sample PowerShell commands for remote BIOS management for PowerShell sample scripts.

 ### Return Types

 You will receive one of the following return types after making changes to BIOS settings: